oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 type: conversion
 ---

 Spring ẀebClient was added as part of the reactive web stack WebFlux in Spring Framework 5.0.
-WebClient allows to perform HTTP requests in reactive applications, providing a functional and fluent API based on Reactor, and enabling a declarative composition of asynchronous non-blocking requests without the need to deal with concurrency.
+WebClient allows performing HTTP requests in reactive applications, providing a functional and fluent API based on Reactor, and enabling a declarative composition of asynchronous non-blocking requests without the need to deal with concurrency.
 One of its features is the support for filter registration, allowing to intercept and modify requests, which can be used for cross-cutting concerns such as authentication, as it will be demonstrated in this tutorial.

 The WebTestClient is also an HTTP client, designed for testing applications, that wraps WebClient and provides a testing facade for verifying responses.
 It can be used to perform end-to-end HTTP tests, binding to a running server.
 It can also bind to a controller or application context, and mock requests and responses without the need of a running server.
-Spring Security 5 provides integration with WebTestClient, and ships with SecurityMockServerConfigurers that can be used mock authenticated users and authorized clients, to avoid authorization handshakes during test.
+Spring Security 5 provides integration with WebTestClient, and ships with SecurityMockServerConfigurers that can be used to mock authenticated users and authorized clients, to avoid authorization handshakes during testing.
 This feature is especially useful for secured applications that access third-party OAuth2 resources, as it will be explored in the following sections.

 In this tutorial, you will learn how to:
 - Secure an application with Okta OIDC Login